Franklin Hotel (Kent, Ohio): Historic listing

 Burbick had originally planned on using elements from the former Gougler Industries offices, which were from the same time period as the hotel.
 The owner of the former Gougler buildings, Furukawa Rock Drill USA, donated the items in 2011 after the Gougler buildings were torn down.
 Preservation guidelines, however, prohibited using materials from one old building in the restoration of another, so the woodwork was used to create a permanent display about Gougler Industries in the Acorn Corner building and as part of a conference room in the adjacent Acorn Alley II development.

 The Franklin Hotel was nominated for the National Register of Historic Places due to its local significance in the history of Kent under criteria A and B. The building is first significant in the area of Commerce and Community Planning and Development of Criterion A because of the mobilization on the part of the Kent business community it is the result of.
 It is also significant under the area of Social History in Criterion B for its association with key government and business figures in the history of Kent and the early development of Kent State University.
+The nomination was returned as it was "not possible to pinpoint the specific significance of individuals" making Criterion A more appropriate.
+It was returned on September 19, 2012, and resubmitted and received on December 14, 2012.
+It was accepted into the National Register of Historic Places on January 18, 2013.